-The Olive Park and Path
+The Olive Park and the Path

 This terraced natural park, facing South is covered with a richly flowering meadow.
 The path winds through an area of rare natural beauty where ancient olive groves coexist with ones of more recent implantation.